Comparisons

 Direct cremation is a separate option again

 Direct cremation isn’t a third option in the same way — it’s an unattended cremation.
-Many families opt for direct cremation to settle the cremation logistics quickly and at lower cost, then hold a memorial service or wake separately, on their own schedule and at a venue of their choosing.
+Many families opt for direct cremation to settle the cremation logistics quickly and with a separate cost profile, then hold a memorial service or wake separately, on their own schedule and at a venue of their choosing.

 Frequently asked questions

-Is cremation cheaper than burial in the UK?
+How do cremation and burial costs compare in the UK?

 Yes, in nearly every case.
 The cost gap is mostly third-party fees: a cremation fee is typically £900–£1,200, while burial fees, grave purchase, and gravedigging together typically add £2,500–£6,500.